A slice of ‘In Search of Captain Beefheart’ a rock music memoir – the end of the sixties.

 I have Hat to thank for organising a lot of these.
 Hat’s real name was Francis Jacques but because Hattie Jacques was such a household name everyone called him Hattie and that became Hat.
 When I was sixteen, seventeen and eighteen Hat always knew where it was happening, who was on and how to get there.

 Hat was the epitome of cool back then.
 At fourteen he had this bit quiff and sideburns.
 His hair was long enough to reach his chin.
-He wore skin tight jeans and Cuban-heeled boots and not only that but he kept trying to nick all my girlfriends.
+He wore skin tight jeans and Cuban heeled boots and not only that but he kept trying to nick all my girlfriends.

 Hat and Booker had customised these old LD scooters by taking all the fairing off them, dropping the seat, putting a motorbike petrol tank on and ape-hangers.
 It created a really low-slung oddity.
 Hat then put a car windscreen washer on so he could go past people and squirt them.
 It was particularly effective against bus queues.